 Another local favorite, Simonton Street Beach is very small and one of the few that faces the Gulf of Mexico.
 It’s a great vantage point for watching sunsets and grabbing a cocktail at one of several nearby bars and restaurants.
 Restrictive netting keeps swimmers from traveling out too far.

-The Best of the Rest of the Keys
+The Best of the Florida Keys

 While Key West has its own convenient international airport, it’s common for visitors to drive down from the Florida mainland, whether or not they fly into Miami first.
 It’s a scenic drive that takes about 3 hours.
 There’s quite a bit to see and you may want to break up the trip with an overnight hotel stay along the way.
-Many of the keys are worth the detour.
+Many of the keys are worth the overnight stay.

 - Key Largo